apollographql/apollo-client/react-docs/source/subscriptions.md

 title: Subscriptions
 ---

-In addition to fetching data using queries and modifying data using mutations, the GraphQL spec also has a third operation type, called `subscription`.
+In addition to fetching data using queries and modifying data using mutations, the GraphQL spec will soon be gaining a third operation type, called `subscription`.
+You can [read the RFC on GitHub](https://github.com/facebook/graphql/blob/master/rfcs/Subscriptions.md).
+While minor changes in the specification might happen before it's finalized, you can use subscriptions today with Apollo.

-GraphQL Subscriptions is a way to push data from the server to the clients that choose to listen to real time messages from the server.
+GraphQL subscriptions are a way to push data from the server to the clients that choose to listen to real time messages from the server.
+Subscriptions are similar to queries in that they specify a set of fields to be delivered to the client, but instead of immediately returning a single answer, a result is sent every time a particular event happens on the server.

-Subscriptions are similar to queries in that they specify the selection set (list of fields) that the client is requesting, but instead of immediately returning a single answer, a result is sent every time a specified event happens on the server.
+A common use case for subscriptions is notifying the client side about particular events, for example the creation of a new object, updated fields and so on.

-A common use-case for subscriptions is notifying the client side of changes based on events, for example the creation of a new object, updated fields and so on.
+<h2 id="overview">Overview</h2>

-GraphQL subscriptions have to be defined in the schema:
+GraphQL subscriptions have to be defined in the schema, just like queries and mutations:

 ```js
 type Subscription {